Self-Reporting to the Authorities and Other Disclosure Obligations: The US Perspective

-The Justice Manual also continues to specify that ‘[t]here may be circumstances where, despite its best efforts to conduct a thorough investigation, a company genuinely cannot get access to certain evidence or is legally prohibited from disclosing it to the government’.
-Nevertheless, the Justice Manual is clear that in such cases, ‘the company seeking cooperation will bear the burden of explaining the restrictions it is facing to the prosecutor’.
+Similarly, though it underwent revisions in March and April 2023, the Justice Manual continues to specify that ‘[t]here may be circumstances where, despite its best efforts to conduct a thorough investigation, a company genuinely cannot get access to certain evidence or is legally prohibited from disclosing it to the government’.
+Nevertheless, the Justice Manual is clear that in those cases, ‘the company seeking cooperation will bear the burden of explaining the restrictions it is facing to the prosecutor’.
 Consequently, thorough and properly scoped internal investigations are of critical importance.

 The Corporate Enforcement Policy